 There are various types of classrooms available at Michigan State University.
 The Office of Planning and Budgets provides a picture of each instructional space online.

-IT Services provides media consultation, design, integration, and installation of audiovisual (A/V) technologies for classroom and other meeting, teaching, and recreational facilities on campus.
+IT Services provides design consultation and audiovisual (A/V) integration and installation for classrooms and conference rooms used for meeting, teaching, and recreational facilities on campus.

 Additionally, IT Services also offers equipment installation, maintenance, repair services, and technical support to keep campus classrooms and university spaces in working order.

 Active Learning Classrooms

 MSU offers several types of active learning classroom configurations with varying technical capabilities.
 (Read more about different active learning tools.)

 Classrooms with basic technical capabilities either have moveable (wheeled) chairs or have tables and chairs.
 The classrooms with wheeled chairs offer a class layout that can be rearranged within minutes depending on class needs.
 The classrooms with tables and chairs are broken up for group work as needed.
 A technology cart and at least one projector are installed in these rooms.

 The room in Holden had six oval tables with seating for eight students at each table.
 There is power and video at each table.
 Three screens and projectors display content from the instructor's technology cart.
 The instructor can also select, via the Crestron Touch-Panel System, which student table's content should be displayed for the class.

 The room, 175 Brody, has a capacity of 40 students and similar technical capabilities as C131 Holden.
 One difference is the that 175 Brody has movable tables and chairs that can be arranged into "pods" of four to eight students or into a "U-Shape" or basically any layout that would best accomplish the instructor's leaning objectives.
 Power and video access is provided via floor panels.